ucsb-cs48-w19/4pm-gold-scheduler/README.md

 3. Under your project file: `$ virtualenv venv`
 4. Active virtualenv: `$ source venv/bin/activate`
 5. Install Flask: `$ pip install Flask`
-6. Install dependencies: `$ pip install -r requirements.txt`
+6. Install gunicorn: `$ pip install gunicorn`

 ## Functionality
 Select the classes from the class box, drag and drop into generate box, click the generae button.
 All possible weekly schedules will be displayed on the calandar

 ## Known Problems
-Time Conflict notes show wrong.
-Class shows on the wrong place of the schedule.
-Try to delete some classes, and see if the notes show right.
-Refresh the page.
+1. Time Conflict notes show wrong.
+2. Class shows on the wrong place of the schedule.
+3. Try to delete some classes, and see if the notes show right.
+4. Refresh the page.

 ## Contributing